Frequently Asked Questions

-On the other hand, judges who serve under the Non-Partisan Court Plan do not run against challengers.
+On the other hand, judges selected through the Non-Partisan Court Plan do not run against challengers.
 You are asked to vote for or against the judge based on the strength of their performance on the bench.
-This is the group of judges this website addresses.
+Performance reviews for this is the group of judges are available on this website.

 Because nonpartisan judges don’t run against an opponent, they are prohibited by the Code of Judicial Conduct from campaigning for retention.
 Due to this prohibition, and because judges serving under the Missouri Plan are either appellate judges or serving in large metropolitan areas, voters often have difficulty finding information to consider as they prepare to vote on the retention of these judges.

-To help voters gain insight as to the performance of judges seeking retention this year, the Judicial Performance Review Committees has analyzed the performance of each nonpartisan judge appearing on this year’s general election ballot.
-The committee’s findings concerning the whether each judge substantially meets overall judicial performance standards will be published on this website on or before Oct.
+To help voters gain insight as to the performance of judges seeking retention this year, the Judicial Performance Review Committee has analyzed the performance of each nonpartisan judge appearing on this year’s general election ballot.
+The committee’s determines whether each judge substantially meets overall judicial performance standards.
+The committee’s findings are published on this website on or before Oct.
 1 of each general election year.

 The Judicial Performance Review Committee studied the results of anonymous surveys completed by lawyers, surveys completed by jurors (where applicable), and studied written opinions submitted by the judges for their legal reasoning and clarity.

-After reviewing this information for each judge, the Judicial Performance Review Committee voted as to whether or not they believed each judge substantially overall meets judicial performance standards.
+After reviewing this information for each judge, the Judicial Performance Review Committee voted as to whether they believed each judge substantially overall meets judicial performance standards.

-This website showcases the committee’s findings and vote totals for each nonpartisan judge seeking retention this year.
+This website showcases the committee’s findings for each nonpartisan judge seeking retention this year.
 For those who are interested in more detail, the numerical results of the lawyer survey and juror survey (where applicable) are also available on this website, along with copies of the judges’ written opinions.